 Lastly, use restrictions may also be imposed by outside sources, such as zoning ordinances, covenants and restrictions affecting the landlord’s title to the property.
 Since zoning ordinances restrict the type of commercial operations permitted (e.g., industrial or manufacturing operations are normally limited to specified districts), it is in the benefit of both parties to determine whether the tenant’s use of the space is allowed under the applicable zoning ordinance.
 Prohibitions on use might arise from condominium association bylaws.
 A common example is a limitation in condominium bylaws on the total square footage that a certain types of business may occupy in a project (e.g., “not more than an aggregate of 10,000 square feet of space shall be used for auto body repairs, painting, finishing or related purposes”).
 If such restrictions exist, sophisticated tenants would benefit from the advice of experienced land use counsel with localized knowledge of such land use restrictions.

 Miller, Miller & Canby has represented businesses and property owners for over 65 years.
-Please feel free to contact Bobby Bagheri or any of the real estate attorneys with Miller, Miller and Canby for a complete range of transactional and advisory services.
+Please feel free to contact the real estate attorneys with Miller, Miller and Canby for a complete range of transactional and advisory services.
 For more information on the firm's real estate practice, click here.

 Comments (Comment Moderation is enabled.
 Your comment will not appear until approved.)